Skip to content

 That's it!
 As you launch the optimization process, Comet Optimizer iteratively explores the hyperparameter space, and automatically logs the hyperparameter selection and optimization metric performance for the tuning experiment.

-For this example, parameters and metrics are logged both in the Other tab of the Single Experiment page as well as in the Hyperparameters tab and Metrics tab respectively, thanks to Comet's built-in scikit-learn integration.
+For this example, additional internal sklearn parameters are logged on the the Hyperparameters tab of the Single Experiment page thanks to Comet's built-in scikit-learn integration.

 Try it now!¶